HM-ITSW/L3D/README.md

 - Dual use of the laser for both power and data, trading extra capacity for a reduced lifespan based on system needs.
 - A two-step optimization: (i) ensuring connectivity by keeping a minimum fraction of users connected, and (ii) maximizing network lifespan through power-only and power-and-data delivery.
 - An evaluation of these solutions in terms of network lifespan, coverage, and capacity, highlighting key trade-offs.

+**Datasets:**

+The datasets generated from ns-3 for different configurations have been uploaded to [Google Drive](https://drive.google.com/drive/folders/1zZRRkLt9LYwmP-urwu8MsooVHQ-o3MjB?usp=sharing).
+Please download them and place them in the `simulation_results` folder to run the simulations.

 **Repository structure:**
 ```